Frequently Asked Questions About Murphy Beds & Wall Beds:

 The mechanism is an important part of your decision process.
 Please take the time to compare all costs and benefits of every retailers' products.

 This is not your Mother’s melamine (rhymes with “bean”).
-Modern melamine substitutes for and offers several advantages over unstained wood veneers: Melamine comes in a greater variety of colors, wood grains, and textures; it is less expensive; and, it is more durable and worry-free.
+Modern melamine, or laminate, offers several advantages over unstained wood veneers: Melamine comes in a greater variety of colors, wood grains, and textures; it is less expensive, more durable and easier to clean.
 We use a three-quarter inch industrial grade particleboard core that has proven itself year after year.
 Particleboard, like plywood, is made from forestry byproducts and residuals, thus aiding the environment by recycling this raw material into higher value-added products that would otherwise be discarded.

 Thermofoil does for real wood what melamine does for wood veneer: It comes in greater variety of colors, wood grains, and textures than wood; it is less expensive; and, it is more durable.
 It is the popular choice for people wanting a real wood appearance but wanting more choice, cost savings, or a maintenance-free material.
 It is so like wood that most people have to be taught to tell the difference.